 Fun Facts About Jackie

 Her all-time favorite (non-Music Together) song is: either "Skating Away" (Jethro Tull) or "Bohemian Rhapsody" (Queen).
 Oh, or "Cixiri" (Balentes) or "Java Jive" (Manhattan Transfer)....

-Her all-time favorite (non-Music Together) song is: "Over the Rainbow" (by Iz).
+Her all-time favorite (non-Music Together) song is: "Gravity" (Sara Bareilles).

 Music has always been a part of Jill Geddes's life, thanks to her parents, who listened to music all the time while she was growing up.
 She became active in musical theater, and after graduating from high school, landed the role of Peron's Mistress in the national tour of Evita.
 From there, she went on to tour as Cinderella in James Lapine's Into the Woods and then played the lead role of Fantine in the national tour of Les Miserables.
 In between shows, she studied music education at Indiana University School of Music.
 Once settled in New York, Jill was introduced to Music Together when she took her daughter to a class.
 She fell in love with the program and began the journey to becoming a teacher.
-Jill also has a son, a husband, two dogs, and one cat.
+Jill also has a daughter, a son, two dogs, and one cat.
 In addition to teaching and being a mom, Jill enjoys running and has completed two New York City marathons.
-She was awarded Music Together Certification Level I status in August 2009.
+Also the director of Uke and Sing Music, Jill was awarded Music Together Certification Level I status in August 2009 and Certification Level II status in August 2019.
 Jill wonders how great it would've been had Music Together been around when she was a toddler....

 Fun Facts About Jill

 Her all-time favorite (non-Music Together) song is: "A Case of You" (Joni Mitchell).